dgtlkitchen/vrf/PRD.md

      - Maintains or updates the group membership and shares without changing the on‑chain `VrfParams.public_key` / `chain_hash` in the typical case.
 3. **Post‑reshare validation**:
    - `sidecar` continues to fetch and verify beacons using the drand library and the on‑chain `VrfParams`.
-   - `republicd` does not automatically change `VrfParams.public_key` or `chain_hash` as part of resharing; if a future drand upgrade requires a new group public key or chain hash, that must be handled as a separate, explicit on‑chain upgrade/param change, with appropriate coordination and testing.
+   - `chaind` does not automatically change `VrfParams.public_key` or `chain_hash` as part of resharing; if a future drand upgrade requires a new group public key or chain hash, that must be handled as a separate, explicit on‑chain upgrade/param change, with appropriate coordination and testing.
 4. **Slashability update**:
    - Once `VrfParams.reshare_epoch` has been incremented and the resharing has completed, validators with `VrfIdentity.signal_reshare_epoch <= VrfParams.reshare_epoch` now satisfy the “had an on‑chain opportunity to obtain a drand share” condition and become VRF‑slashable (subject to any global grace period), as defined in §10.1.